Two-Time Coleman Medal Recipient and One of the Most Effective Full Forwards in AFL

 In 2010, Brendan joined the Brisbane Lions, donning the number 5 guernsey.

-Since retiring from the AFL, Fevola has played one-off matches for several local clubs around the country, drawing record crowds and booting big bags of goals.
-In 2012, he kicked eighteen goals for New Norfolk in Tasmania to set a new match record and returned the next year, kicking sixteen goals.
+Since retiring from the AFL, Fevola has continued to play in one-off matches for several local clubs around the country, drawing record crowds and booting big bags of goals.
+In 2012, he kicked eighteen goals for New Norfolk in Tasmania to set a new match record.
+Brendan returned the following year, kicking sixteen goals.

 As a speaker, Brendan is open about his career and off-field highs and lows.
 He braves the controversial questions while sharing his story of redemption, discussing the positives and what turned him around.
 Brendan speaks on the mental health issues surrounding depression and addiction and the importance of getting help and hope.